Table of Contents

 Clinical Presentation of Breast Ductal Papilloma

 Intraductal papillomas are usually too small to be palpable.
 The most common presenting feature in solitary ductal papilloma is pathological nipple discharge that is either bloody or serous.
 Nipple discharge is confined to a single duct and applying pressure to that duct can express more discharge.
 This finding, however, is not specific for ductal papilloma, it can also be seen in breast cancer.
+The discharge is usually unilateral, and the patient may also present with a palpable breast mass and breast pain.

 Patients with microscopic papillomas or multiple papillomas usually have small, peripheral lesions that are more difficult to diagnose because they are rarely associated with nipple discharge.
 Therefore, any patient with suspected ductal papilloma should be fully investigated with imaging modalities to confirm the diagnosis and to exclude breast cancer.